tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
 	- TBD: re-org to identify 'attacker' and 'winner'
 	- TBD: re-code attack / attack_burt response correctly based on in-line notes
+	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
+Need a consistent solution

 ##########################